 - In 1988 I created a mass gathering known as Sąjūdis, thanks to which I was the first to decide to leave the Soviet Empire for freedom.

 - Despite the terrible misfortunes in the mid-20th century, I managed to become a European and global political and historical entity.
-In addition, I created a contemporary national culture and cultivated a modern civil society that understands the importance of freedom and the responsibility that comes with it.
+Also, I created a contemporary national culture and cultivated a modern civil society that understands the importance of freedom and the responsibility that comes with it.

-- In the late-20th century and early-21st century, I carried through some extremely important domestic and foreign policy goals which allowed me to expand my career on an international scale.
+- In the late-20th century and early-21st century, I carried through some critical domestic and foreign policy goals, which allowed me to expand my career on an international scale.

 Date of birth 1009 m.